DMH Spotlight - Harvard-Radcliffe Class of '69 40th Reunion panel:

 The topic Anne proposed, "Photography as a Political Art," was one I was sure applied to my work.
 I have photographed McGovern, Reagan, Carter, Holtzman, Abzug, Barbara Jordan, Gloria Steinem, marches for the ERA, the Women’s Pentagon Action, etc. But the topic quickly became more challenging when I actually assumed the role of reviewer and presenter.
 My ex used to say that the artist should never talk about their own work, but step aside and let the critics do that.
 Since I don’t right now have the luxury of escaping through that door, although my friend Doug Matthews class of ‘66 did offer to present for me, I had to take the challenge and look at my work in historical perspective.

-At the very same time that I publicize the campaign to have my photographs of women leaders of the 1970’s used on US postage stamps (Please sign and send in the petition or drop it off for me to do so) I am shocked and saddened by the recent deplorable abuse of Sarah Palin suffered in the last Presidential election.
-A man from a small state like Arkansas or Georgia could reach the Presidency on the issues and sex-appeal, while the debate about a woman similarly placed rarely rose above excoriating her professional wardrobe expenses, oggling her in a bathing suit, or criticizing her children’s personal lifestyle choices or a personnel firing.
+At the very same time that I publicize the campaign to have my photographs of women leaders of the 1970’s used on US postage stamps (Please sign and send in the petition or drop it off for me to do so) I am shocked and saddened by the recent deplorable abuse of Sarah Palin.
+A man who had likewise been governor from a small state, like Arkansas or Georgia, could reach the Presidency, while the debate about a woman similarly placed rarely rose above excoriating her professional wardrobe expenses, denigrating her intelligence, attributing comedy gags to her, oggling her in a bathing suit, or criticizing her children’s personal lifestyle choices.

-As I reach out to women studies departments to show my work, it is obvious from almost all their web sites that the field now promotes violent anti-Israel action as a priority, while only Phyllis Chessler who has actually lived and suffered in Islamic society has evolved her feminist thinking to encompass the global pandemic of female genital mutilation and honor killings, all others giving them a pass because of cultural and moral relativism, fear, or fashion.
+As I reach out to women studies departments to show my work, it is obvious from almost all their web sites that the field now promotes violent anti-Israel action as a priority; only Phyllis Chesler, who has actually lived and suffered in Islamic society, has evolved her feminist thinking to encompass the global pandemic of female genital mutilation and honor killings, all others giving them a pass... because of cultural and moral relativism, fear, or fashion?
 What in feminist thinking could make it okay for children to be taught to blow themselves up and kill others with them?
 What holds feminists back from advocating that women in all societies be allowed the basic freedoms to divorce, exercise professions, and drive a car?
 Where are the young photojournalists who are taking on these topics?

 On the other hand, some feminists I met along the way have focused on the use and abuse of power as metaphor and crux of any matter of human relations, and have moved on to animal rights activism, a theme in my work too.